gleam-lang/awesome-gleam/README.md

 ## Unique IDs

-Libraries for generating unique ids and strings
+Libraries for generating unique id strings.

-- [lrosa007/ids](https://github.com/lrosa007/ids) - A library for generating unique id strings such as a cuid and UUID
+- [lrosa007/ids](https://github.com/lrosa007/ids) - A library for generating unique ids such as a cuid or UUID.

 ## Validation